Laker Effect Challenge team hosts uniform swap

 Steven Scholten, who is majoring in liberal studies, said about 50 pieces of clothing were swapped at the event.
 Connections with 30 additional parents were made and the swap program has been active since.

-Scholten and students Tami Chase, Anthony Hanline and Bridgett Shafter earned $1,000 at the Laker Effect Challenge in April to implement their idea.
+Scholten and students Tami Chase, Anthony Hanline and Bridgett Shafer earned $1,000 at the Laker Effect Challenge in April to implement their idea.
 Scholten said the group purchased clothing; made connections with school administrators, parents, and businesses; and created a marketing campaign to spread awareness about the first uniform swap.
 Community help and financial support came from the Grain Sandwich Shop and Mitten Brewery.

 Stephen Lovell, community school coordinator for Harrison Park, called the event a success.